 The survey (The Language of Sustainability ) by Trajectory, an insights company and Fleet Street, a communications agency, identified that only a quarter of the people surveyed could describe what “sustainable” meant, and a quarter understood what we mean by using the term “green.”

-Generally, it can be said that the concern for the climate and the result of its change is rising.
+Generally, it can be said that the concern for the climate and the result of its change, is rising.
 UK Environmental Policy and Business Environmental Strategies should ensure that the language used is clear to help show a wider understanding of the current and future environmental issues and the solutions that would deal with them.
-Adult Environmental Education can help remedy this poor understanding of what is happening to the world’s environment.
+Adult environmental education can help remedy this poor understanding of what is happening to the world’s environment.

-Adult Environmental education is a field of study that combines an environmental preference with a learning model to provide a vigorous educational attitude to environmental issues.
+Adult environmental education is a field of study that combines an environmental preference with a learning model to provide a vigorous educational attitude to environmental issues.
 Its primary objective is to help educate people to gain sustainable lives within their respective neighbourhoods and lifestyles.
 Overall, adult education can help change lives and transform societies.

 Climate change and other environmental challenges continue to pose threats to (and not only) the UK’s future, and it necessitates a much more sustainable economy, society, and lifestyle.
 Therefore, environmental adult education is essential to equip individuals with the skills and attitudes needed to care for themselves, for each other, for society, the environment, and the planet.
 It empowers learners to engage actively in all aspects of sustainability.

-What incentive are there other than to understand how the current climate emergency can affect your family and what can you do to reduce your carbon footprint which affects it?
+What incentives are there other than to understand how the current climate emergency can affect your family and what can you do to reduce your carbon footprint which affects it?
 Higher education is not the “be all and end all” when dealing with environmental matters.
 What is significant is the individual skills of a person.
 Adult environmental education has just as much potential as any other types of education and enables people to surpass the obstacles and be given the opportunity to have a better understanding of, or build a brighter career for themselves, when dealing with environmental and sustainability issues.

 Why you should consider taking an Adult Environmental Education Course